skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 >     - Use the same fingers in both hands; it helps your coordination.
 >     - Try to use different sets of fingers, saving your best for last.
 >     - Take extended breaks between saves to allow your hands to rest.
->     - Turn off the volume - the music's rhythm can be distracting.
+>     - Turn off the volume &ndash; the music's rhythm can be distracting.
 >     - Try changing the button configuration if you think it'll help.
 >
 > * If you don't save at all, get to Lv 60 in 12 races, and do the last 20 flawlessly, then it takes 9:40 before you're back outside the pub.